Types of Arbitration Agreements: Arbitration Clause, Submission Agreements / Arbitration Deeds, Arbitration Agreement incorporated by reference

-Instead of closing its file the court kept the case on hold by not deciding on the court’s fees which was to be decided on at later stage.
+Instead of closing its file, the court kept the case on hold by not deciding on the court’s fees which were to be decided on at later stage.
 The court essentially adopted the arbitration and treated it as a court-administered arbitration under the UAE Procedural law, which is not what the parties had agreed to.

 2. Submission Agreements / Arbitration Deeds

 We noted that arbitration clauses are made before any dispute arises.
 Submission agreements, however, are agreements to arbitrate made after the dispute has arisen.
 Submission agreements are also known as ‘arbitration deeds’, and sometimes as ‘Terms of Reference’ (although as explained below, an arbitration deed or terms of reference are usually prepared irrespective of whether the agreement is by way of a submission agreement or arbitration clause).